Amazon eyes French grocery market

 Last month Amazon said it would create 2,000 new jobs in France and it has also settled a long-running dispute with French tax authorities that had been seeking nearly 200 million euros from the company.

-Le Maire also said that“partnerships are under discussions between Amazon and some French groups, notably in the food products sector” and that the government would ensure fair competition.
+Le Maire also said that “partnerships are under discussions between Amazon and some French groups, notably in the food products sector” and that the government would ensure fair competition.

 (Reporting by Dominique Vidalon; Editing by David Goodman)